WebOrigami/docs/src/content/language/syntax.md

 */
 ```

-## Shell mode shortcuts
+## Shorthand syntax

-When you use the Origami [CLI](/cli) to evaluate an Origami expression, Origami offers a few additional syntax shortcuts.
+When you use the Origami [CLI](/cli) to evaluate an Origami expression, Origami supports additional shorthand syntax to reduce typing and avoid conflicts with the way shells typically parse text.

 ### Guillemet strings